Higher Laminations and Affine Buildings: Comparison with other works

 We now compare this compactification with the ones given by \cite{A} and \cite{P}.
 The construction outlined above, due mostly to Fock and Goncharov, works in the context of positive spaces.
 On the other hand, the constructions of Alessandrini and Parreau work in greater generality (for example, Parreau works in the context of representation varieties of finitely generated groups, while Alessandrini works in the context of compactifications of general algebraic varieties).
+On the one hand, their approaches have some advantages: in addition to being quite general, Parreau's work highlights the metric convergence of symmetric spaces to buildings, while Alessandrini relates precisely the relationship between spaces of valuations and logarithmic limit sets.

-We are for this reason able to avoid some technical arguments that they use.
-As we understand it, to a boundary point in their compactification, they associate some $\pi_1$ action on an affine building; however, the association is fairly non-constructive, it is one-to-many (each point in the boundary may be associated to many $\pi_1$ actions on different affine buildings), and it is difficult to pin down the invariant properties of the different possible answers.
+On the other hand, we are able to avoid some technical arguments that they use.
+Moreover, to a boundary point in their compactification, they associate some $\pi_1$ action on an affine building; however, the association is fairly non-constructive, it is one-to-many (each point in the boundary may be associated to many $\pi_1$ actions on different affine buildings), and it is difficult to pin down the invariant properties of the different possible answers.

-Our contribution is to identify what kinds of configurations in the affine building can occur and define an equivalence relation on configurations coming from the same boundary point.
+Our contribution is to identify in geometric terms what kinds of configurations in the affine building can occur and define an equivalence relation (again, in geometric terms) on configurations coming from the same boundary point.
 Moreover, affine buildings are large and infinite objects; we are able to give finite invariant subsets of the building that completely capture the lamination.
 For example, for any triangulation of the surface, we can lift the triangulation to the universal cover.
 Attached to each triangle is a configuration of points in the affine building.
 Take the convex hull of these points.
 The union of these convex hulls over all the triangles in our triangulation gives a subset of the affine building which (in the case of $\A$-laminations) is finite up to the action of $\pi_1$.
 (One can do something similar in the case of $\X$-laminations.)

 Finally, we will show that our Thurston-type compactification surjects onto the compactifcation in \cite{P}, although we conjecture that the compactifications are in fact the same.
 The compactification found in \cite{A} and \cite{P} is very similar to ours, except that instead of radially compactifying for the cluster co-ordinate systems, they use a different set of functions.
 For each path $\gamma$ on $S$, they consider the different coefficients of the characteristic polynomial of the monodromy around $\gamma$.
 Let $f$ be any such function.